wlieurance/lleiadb/README.md

 Rscript lpi_convert.R  --cover "indicator_name1, any; indicator_name2, top;" database_name database_user "/path/to/lpi_calc_output.csv" "/path/to/new_output.shp"
 ```

-Running this script will produce a spatial feature with one line per plot/survey_year easily viewed by applications which prefer wide format data (e.g. GIS applications).
+Running this script will produce a spatial feature with one line per plot/survey\_year easily viewed by applications which prefer wide format data (e.g. GIS applications).
 Each indicator mean and standard deviation are given their own field (wide format).
 Indicator string examples can be found in the **examples** sub-folder.
 The format of the output file will depend on the extension chosen and is guessed by *st_write()* in R's *sf* library and will depend on driver availability on a user's individual system.
 Common choices would be ESRI shapefile (.shp), OGC geopackage (.gpkg), or SpatiaLite (.sqlite).
 Indicator strings are constructed in the format of *indicator_name1, hit_type1; indicator_name2, hit_type2*.
 This string is parsed to select the appropriate fields for pivoting the data wider.

 ## Database Structure and Documentation
 Metadata documenting the database is available as an [xml file](/metadata/lleiadb_metadata_iso19110-2016.xml) in [ISO 19110:2016](https://www.iso.org/standard/57303.html) format.
 The metadata documents the *eco* and *public* schemas primarily, as neither the *dima* nor the *lmf* schema are maintained by the author.
-For more information regarding these schemas, please contact [Ericha Courtright](mailto:ericha@nmsu.edu) at [ARS Jornada](https://jornada.nmsu.edu/) and [Emily Kachergis](mailto:ekachergis@blm.gov) at the [DOI Bureau of Land Management](https://www.blm.gov/services/national-operations-center) respectively.

 Of the four schema in the database, each houses a different category of data.